-The wet form of AMD is characterized by the growth of abnormal blood vessels from the choroid underneath the macula, and is associated with severe vision loss that can rapidly worsen.
+The wet form of age-related macular degeneration, sometimes referred to as "vision-threatening" or "late stage" age-related macular degeneration, is characterized by the growth of abnormal blood vessels from the choroid underneath the macula and is associated with severe vision loss that can rapidly worsen.
 The abnormal vessels leak blood and fluid into the retina, which damages the macula, leading to permanent loss of central vision.